 One way to get the Court to approve the Reaffirmation Agreement is to show that you have cut back on your expenses since your case was filed by enough money to offset the amount that schedule I & J show you are negative.
 With one of the Judges in particular this will have to go down the expenses listed on schedule J of your bankruptcy petition and explain which expenses you have cut.
 If you can show that things have changed enough so that you can afford to make the payments so that they won’t be an undue hardship the Court may approve the Reaffirmation Agreement.
 The Court may also approve the Agreement if lender has agreed to make a concession such as lowering the interest rate from the original terms.

 Conclusion & Next Steps

-If the Court approves the Reaffirmation Agreement it will be like your bankruptcy never happened as that lender.
+If the Court approves the Reaffirmation Agreement, it will be like your bankruptcy never happened as to that lender.
 This means they may report both good and bad information to the credit bureaus.
-It also means that if you miss payments and they repossess the vehicle that they could come after you for the deficiency.
+It also means that if they repossess the vehicle that they could come after you for the deficiency.
 Because of this we usually will advise clients to seek a Chim order unless the lender has reduced the interest rate on the loan in the Agreement.